hashicorp/terraform-cdk/website/docs/cdktf/concepts/cdktf-architecture.html.md

 ### Terraform

-CDKTF [synthesizes](/docs/cdktf/cli-reference/commands.html#synth) infrastructure defined in a supported programming language into [JSON configuration files](https://www.terraform.io/docs/language/syntax/json.html) that Terraform can use to manage infrastructure.
+CDKTF [synthesizes](/docs/cdktf/cli-reference/commands.html#synth) infrastructure that you define in a supported programming language into [JSON configuration files](https://www.terraform.io/docs/language/syntax/json.html) that Terraform can use to manage infrastructure.

 The diagram below shows how synthesizing a CDKTF application produces a series of artifacts in a designated output folder.
 You can then either use the JSON file with Terraform directly or provision your infrastructure using CDKTF CLI commands.
 All CDKTF CLI operations like `diff`, `deploy`, and `destroy` communicate with Terraform for execution.